-I made a difficult decision.
-I chose to leave a job I was 150% passionate about because I could not accept discrimination, devaluation, and disrespect for myself and the nursing profession, from an employer who places their Nurses, their patients and potentially, their organization at risk.
+I chose to make a difficult decision.
+I voluntarily left a job I was 150% passionate about because I could not accept discrimination, devaluation, and disrespect for myself and the nursing profession, from an employer who places their Nurses, their patients and potentially their organization at risk.

 A LITTLE ABOUT MY BACKGROUND

 Before I share what happened, I’d like to offer a little about my background, not to be a braggart, but rather, to reinforce my devotion to the nursing profession.
 I earned a Masters in Nursing from the University of Arizona and a board certification in Nurse Coaching from the American Holistic Nurse Credentialing Corporation and I am faculty with the International Nurse Coach Association.
-I have 20 years of nursing experience, most of it being critical care.
+I have over 20 years of nursing experience with most of it being critical care nursing- or intensive care.

-I am a Nurse Entrepreneur with a 501c3 business that protects fellow human’s brains from dementia and neurodegenerative disease through lifestyle strategies and health coaching.
+I am a Nurse Entrepreneur with a 501c3 business that protects fellow human’s brains from dementia and neurodegenerative disease through lifestyle strategies and Nurse Coach driven health coaching.
 I volunteer in my community and share pro-bono health promotion educational events.
 Thankfully, my nursing career has been rewarding and successful.

-Life as a solo entrepreneur is isolating, and I missed daily collaboration with fellow healthcare colleagues.
-I was not in search of extra money, just a progressive environment that was collaborative and supportive.
-I sought employment with X Organization as they are leaders in disease prevention and health promotion.
+Life as a solo entrepreneur is isolating and I missed daily collaboration with fellow healthcare colleagues.
+I was not in search of extra money, I was looking for a progressive, supportive environment that shared my passion for improving the health and wholeness of fellow human beings, so I sought employment with X Organization as they are leaders in disease prevention and health promotion.